baijum/selenium-python/source/navigating.rst

 ~~~~~~~~~~~~~

 Selenium WebDriver has built-in support for handling popup dialog
 boxes.
-After you've triggerd action that would open a popup, you
+After you've triggered action that would open a popup, you
 can access the alert with the following::

   alert = driver.switch_to_alert()

 This will return the currently open alert object.
-With this object
+With this object,
 you can now accept, dismiss, read its contents or even type into a
 prompt.
 This interface works equally well on alerts, confirms,
 prompts.
 Refer to the API documentation for more information.